 Designed to build bridges, entertain, and create dialog, the Festival offers a universal medium through which Jewish history, traditions, political viewpoints, the arts, and personal relationships can all be viewed with the goal of experiencing life from another angle.

-Preferential treatment to films not yet released to general public, VOD, or streaming.
+Preferential treatment is given to films with less availability to the general public, VOD, or streaming.

 Attention is paid to artistic qualities: storytelling, cinematography, merit.